RSS Racing: Car No. 39 history

 The No. 39 car was the first entry for RSS Racing in the Xfinity Series.
 Ryan Sieg, son of owner Rod Sieg, was the driver for the 3 races it entered in 2013.
 He finished 24th at Indy, 21st at Kansas, and withdrew at Atlanta.
 In 2014, Sieg returned, planning to run the first 5 races, but would run for Truck points.
-However, after finishing 9th at Daytona, and also running well at other tracks, he declared he was running for rookie of the year and transferring his points to the Xfinity Series.
+However, after finishing ninth at Daytona, and also running well at other tracks, he declared he was running for rookie of the year and transferring his points to the Xfinity Series.
 After the 2014 Treatmyclot.com 300, the team was penalized due to the maximum rear body height being too high.
 Crew chief Kevin Starland and car chief Timothy Brown were placed on probation, the former also being fined $10,000.
-Sieg ran in the top 20 for most of the races, but did well at Daytona again.
-Finishing 3rd for his first top 5 finish, and helped push Kasey Kahne to the victory.
-Sieg finished 16th in points.
+Sieg ran in the top-twenty for most of the races, but did well at Daytona again.
+Finishing third for his first top-five finish, and helped push Kasey Kahne to the victory.
+Sieg finished sixteenth in points.
 For 2015, Sieg returned with sponsorship from Uncle Bob's Self Storage.
-He would run well again, finishing 11th in points and picking up an 8th place finish at Kansas.
-Sieg returns in 2016, picking up another 3rd place finish at Daytona in July.
+He would run well again, finishing eleventh in points and picking up an eighth place finish at Kansas.
+Sieg returns in 2016, picking up another third place finish at Daytona in July.
 The team would make the Xfinity chase but was out after Round 1.
-Sieg’s performance dropped slightly in 2017, missing the chase and finishing 15th in the standings, but got a career-best second-place finish at the June Iowa race to William Byron.
+Sieg’s performance dropped slightly in 2017, missing the chase and finishing fifteenth in the standings, but got a career-best second-place finish at the June Iowa race to William Byron.
 Stephen Leicht drove the finale race at Homestead, for Sieg to drive the No. 93 for owner points.
-The team started 2018 with J. J. Yeley finishing 18th at Daytona.
+The team started 2018 with J. J. Yeley finishing eighteenth at Daytona.
 Ryan Sieg took over at Atlanta Motor Speedway and drove the car up until Texas Motor Speedway.
-In those 5 races he had 2 Top 20’s and 0 DNF’s, his best finish being an 18th at Texas Motor Speedway.
-J. J. Yeley start and park the 93 ride at Bristol.
-Ryan Sieg once again took over for the next 25 races, posting 9 top 20’s and a best finish of 6th at Talladega.
-He also performed well at Kansas, finishing 9th.
-For the season finale at Homestead-Miami Angela Ruch drove the 93.
-She start and parked, resulting in a 37th-place finish.
-For 2019, Ryan Sieg drove every single race in the 93 except for New Hampshire Motor Speedway, where C. J. McLaughlin drove.
-Sieg posted 25 top-20 finishes, 11 top-10 finishes, and 1 top-5 finish, a 4th at the Daytona 500.
+In those five races he had two top-twenties’s and no DNF’s, his best finish being an eighteenth at Texas Motor Speedway.
+J. J. Yeley start and park the No. 93 car at Bristol.
+Ryan Sieg once again took over for the next 25 races, posting nine top-twenties’s and a best finish of sixth at Talladega.
+He also performed well at Kansas, finishing ninth.
+For the season finale at Homestead-Miami Angela Ruch drove the No. 93.
+Ruch start and parked, resulting in a 37th-place finish.
+For 2019, Ryan Sieg drove every single race in the No. 93 except for New Hampshire Motor Speedway, where C. J. McLaughlin drove.
+Sieg posted 25 top-twenty finishes, eleven top-ten finishes, and one top-five finish, a fourth at Daytona in February.
 McLaughlin finished 28th in his attempt.
 Before 2020, it was announced Sieg would drive the 39 full-time with CMR Construction & Roofing as his primary sponsor.
-Sieg nabbed 7 top-5 finishes, 11 top-10 finishes, and 4 DNF’s.
-He made the chase and made the round of 8, but was unable to make it to the championship 4, and ended out the season 10th in points.
-Sieg & CMR will return in 2021.
+Sieg nabbed seven top-five finishes, eleven top-ten finishes, and four DNF’s.
+He made the chase and made the round of 8, but was unable to make it to the championship 4, and ended out the season tenth in points.
+Sieg & CMR would return in 2021.